algolia/docsearch/docs/src/config-file.md

 ### `custom_settings.separatorsToIndex`_Optional_

 One use case would be to configure the `separatorsToIndex` setting.
-By default Algolia will consider all special character as a word separator.
+By default Algolia will consider all special characters as a word separator.
 In some contexts, like for method names, you might want `_`, `/` or `#` to keep their meaning.